delebash/aurelia-guides.md-articles/Guide on Aurelia Guides.md

 [<img src="http://blog.aurelia-guides.com/wp-content/uploads/2015/08/2015-08-29_01-31-12.png" alt="2015-08-29_01-31-12" width="299" height="64" class="alignnone size-full wp-image-291" />][13]

-**Step 5** Type or paste ttp://collector.aurelia-guides.com/ into the URL box
+**Step 5** Type or paste http://collector.aurelia-guides.com/ into the URL box

 [<img src="http://blog.aurelia-guides.com/wp-content/uploads/2015/08/2015-08-29_01-37-09-300x199.png" alt="2015-08-29_01-37-09" width="300" height="199" class="alignnone size-medium wp-image-292" />][14]

 **Step 6** Click next (Make sure you click the next button in the Url Dialog box before entering the username and password.

 **Step 7** After clicking next you should be brought to the username and password box.
-Enter clipper for the username and AUsnippetmanager~ for the password.
+Enter clipper for the username and aurelia for the password.
 All posts will use this common username and password.

 In the future we are thinking of adding a custom field where you can type in your name if you want credit for the snippet.